 Nevertheless, there is a glimmer of hope.
 Following a decline of over 90 percent in little brown bats and northern long-eared bats in Nova Scotia, recent research indicates that the bat population is showing some signs of stabilizing.

 Na’jipuktaqnej are often misunderstood and feared.
-Bats play an important role in the ecosystem.
-All Canadian bats consume insects, typically eating half their weight in insects during a night of hunting.
-Their global value as natural pest control for agriculture and forestry is estimated to be in the billions of dollars.
-Bats also help reduce the number of mosquitoes.
+Bats play an important role in our ecosystem.
+All Canadian bats eat insects, usually consuming up to half their weight in insects in just one night of hunting.
+In fact, their global value as natural pest control for agriculture and forestry is estimated to be in the billions of dollars.
+Want fewer mosquitos at buzzing around?
+Then Na’jipuktaqnej is one of your best friends.

 Click here to see the full CBC report.